 Lyons - Decatur is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Lyons - Decatur’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Being a small town, Lyons - Decatur does not have a public transit system used by locals to get to and from work.
+Lyons - Decatur is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Lyons - Decatur who are college-educated is close to the national average for all communities of 21.84%: 20.30% of the adults in Lyons - Decatur have a bachelor's degree or advanced degree.
+The education level of Lyons - Decatur citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.30% of adults 25 and older in Lyons - Decatur have a college degree.

 The per capita income in Lyons - Decatur in 2022 was $34,585, which is middle income relative to Nebraska and the nation.
 This equates to an annual income of $138,340 for a family of four.
 However, Lyons - Decatur contains both very wealthy and poor people as well.